lpoulain/CHAOS-Pi/README.md

     - Pinch to zoom in or out
     - Swipe up or down on the left hand side to change the maximum number of iterations
     - Tap on the top right end corner to return to the initial zoom
+    - Tap on the bottom left end corner to quit the app to return to the main menu
 - It has its own fixed-size and proportional fonts as well as an memory hex viewer (both on the screen or on the UART) for debugging purposes

 ## Thanks